 - Code requirements

-- Any unique features of your roof, such as multiple skylights, plumbing pipes, and chimneys
+- Any unique features of your roof, such as multiple skylights, plumbing pipes, or chimneys

 - Experience and knowledge